derekwins88/Trading-bot-/README.md

 	•	trades.ndjson – one line per trade capsule
 	•	report.json – metrics & drift summary

+**Execution model:** backtests simulate bar-by-bar fills with conservative *stop-first* semantics when both stop and target are reachable on the same bar.

 > Replace `OWNER/REPO` in the badge URL with your GitHub path after pushing.